smarter-play/occupation-evaluator/docs/SAMPLE_DATA_GENERATION.md

 The "mock Basket" is a special Basket used for tests that is characterized by the ID `0x23232323` in hex, or `589505315` in decimal.

 The problem consist in generating three type of measurements:
-- **Accelerometer data**: an acceleration of the Basket board above a certain threshold.
+- **Accelerometer data**: the movement of the Basket or of the Basket board above a certain threshold.
 - **People detection data**: the detection of people standing in front of the basket.
 - **Basket data**: anything that occluded the IR detector (most commonly, the ball entering the basket).

 The task of the generator, given a range of dates, is to generate for each day within the range fake measurements.

-The generator distinguish three types of days in a year:
+In order to do this, the generator distinguish three types of days in a year:
 - **Busy day**: a day for example of school or of work.
 - **Unplayable day**: a day that is considered to be unplayable for example because of bad weather conditions (rain or cold).
 - **Playable day**: any other day.